davettt/local-task-manager/README.md

 **Behavior:**
 - Tasks completed before the cutoff date are moved to `local_data/archive_YYYYMMDD.json` files
 - Each task is marked with `archivedToFile: true` when moved
+- Moved tasks are removed from the Completed section (archived tasks section)
 - Archive files older than 45 days are automatically deleted on server startup
-- Moved tasks can still be viewed and restored from the Completed section

 ### GET /api/config
 Returns application configuration including the terminal mantra settings.